nanvel/blog/simple/books/books.rst

     - Cassandra Data Modelling and Analysis by C.Y.
 Kan
     - The Docker Book: Containerization is the new virtualization by James Turnbull
     - [+] Building Microservices by Sam Newman
+    - Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future by Ashlee Vance

 In progress
 -----------